REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **API** – Application Programming Interface –bridges that let different software systems talk to each other.

+**body** – The organisation or authority that issues the regulatory or technical document the model is based on e.g. a regulator (CFTC, ESMA) or a standard‑setting organisation (CPMI–IOSCO).

 **Boolean** – Data type with only two values (yes/no, on/off etc).

 **Cardinality** – The number of elements in a set or other grouping, as a property of that grouping.